 Hardcore rom-com fans would swear that this Marc Webb heart warmer is the best film in this genre, at least in recent times.
 It is not about the mushy love where the lead pair meet, break off and fall in love again.
-It is about real life about finding true love and the courage to move forward in its quest.
-It is about being mature enough to cope up with the stress of a break-up and the strength of mind to move on.
-‘500 days of Summer’ chronicles the days of a seeming summer in the life of Tom where he falls in love and lives his life in pursuit of Summer Finn.
-Employing a non-linear narrative, Marc Webb tells us about the obsession, inability to come to terms to reality and eventual realization.
+It is about finding true love and the courage to move forward in its quest.
+It is about being mature enough to cope with the stress of a break-up and the strength to move on.
+‘500 days of Summer’ chronicles a few months in the life of Tom, who falls in love with Summer Finn.
+Employing a non-linear narrative, Marc Webb tells us about the obsession and the inability to come to terms with reality.
 The film ends on a note of hope when Tom meets Autumn, suggesting perhaps summer wasn’t his season after all.
-Endearing performances by the talented Joseph Gordon-Levitt and Zoey Deschanel make it a wonderful watch and it remains one of the most beautiful movies of life.
+Endearing performances by the talented Joseph Gordon-Levitt and Zoey Deschanel make it a wonderful watch, and it remains one of the most beautiful movies of life.

 Read More: Best Movie Weapons of All Time